Multimedia Resources and Lesson Plan for Elementary, Middle and High School Students. Includes discussion guide and learning outcomes.

 In India, Educate Girls works to make education accessible to girls, mobilizing communities to help girls achieve their full potential.

-Students read the story and watch the film about how having access to a bicycle helps girls go to school in rural parts of India, and consider the discussion questions and activities.
+Students read the story and watch the films about how having access to a bicycle helps girls go to school in certain parts of the world, and consider the discussion questions and activities.